 Nearly three weeks ago we had a lovely holiday break in Bath.
 I love this city.
-This was my second visit there and we were very lucky with the weather and the fact that we stayed in the centre on the city, making it easier to walk around.
+This was my second visit there and we were very lucky with the weather and the fact that we stayed in the centre of the city, making it easier to walk around.

 Obviously, my Lizzy Bennet – in full Regency outfit – was traveling with me.
+Look HERE for the details of the outfit.

 This is, perhaps, the most famous view of Bath.
 River Avon and Pulteney Bridge.